The Ancient Port of Kechries in Corinth Greece

 Imagine how it must have been thousands of years ago, long before the Corinth Canal (the Isthmus of Corinth) was excavated and engineered (the canal started working in 1893).
 The ships coming from the western part of Greece, through the Corinthian Gulf, would arrive in Lechaion port and unload their goods.

-Corinth canal from a drone.
+Corinth canal in the Peloponnese Greece from a drone.

 Corinth Canal